montera34/pageonex/doc/docker/running-pageonex-locally-with-docker-compose.md

 * A pageonex server running [the lastest pageonex image](https://hub.docker.com/r/pageonex/pageonex)
 * All data stored in separate volumes that will remain even if you delete your application's containers

-Once everything is running correctly, you can access the application from your browser in http://localhost:3000
+Once everything is running correctly, you can access the application from your browser at http://localhost:3000 or http://0.0.0.0:3000

 ## Tasks